-Eligibility: -Complete 75+ hours of college course work by December -Must not graduate before December -Minimum 3.25 GPA -Enrolled as a full-time student (carrying a minimum of 12 hours per semester) at an Austin or San Marcos area [...]
+Applicants must complete 75+ hours of college course work by December of the year of the award, but must not graduate before December.
+Must have a inimum 3.25 GPA out of 4.0 and must be enrolled as a full-time student (carrying a minimum of 12 hours per semester) at an Austin or San Marcos area university, with a declared major in radio, television, film, digital media, public relations, [...]
 More

 Bethesda Lutheran Communities offers two scholarships to Lutheran students pursuing undergraduate degrees in any area of service to people with developmental disabilities.

-Eligibility/Requirements: -Be an active, communicant member of a Lutheran congregation -Be a freshmen, sophomore, or junior at an accredited college/university -Have a minimum 3.0 GPA -Have a career objective in the [...]
+Eligibility/Requirements: Be an active, communicant member of a Lutheran congregation.
+Be a freshmen, sophomore, or junior at an accredited college/university.
+Have a minimum 3.0 GPA.
+Have a career objective in the field of [...]
 More

 The Cap Lathrop Endowment Scholarship Fund was established in 1997 in memory of Captain "Cap" Lathrop who was a pioneer in Alaska’s telecommunications and broadcast industry.